soundpress/RulesOfNYC/docs/c16/index.rst

       (iii) a certification that the parties will provide all information required in the processing of applications for rent adjustments, if any, by the Loft Board;

-      (iv) a certification by the owner and occupant that all work will be performed in accordance with the code compliance timetable provided in 29 RCNY § 2-01(a) of these rules.
+      (iv) a certification by the owner and occupant that all work will be performed in accordance with the code compliance timetable provided in 29 RCNY § 2-01(a).

    Such agreement by the owner and the occupant must be consistent with the alteration application, corresponding legalization plan certified by the Loft Board, and any other job type alteration applications, limited alteration applications (LAA), electrical work applications, elevator application (EA) or Elevator Building Notice applications (EBN) filed with the DOB and the Loft Board.

    (3) If at any time after execution of the agreement but prior to the completion of the code compliance work, the occupant or the owner rescinds the agreement, the rescission must be in writing, served upon all other parties to the agreement and filed with the Loft Board in accordance with the procedures provided in 29 RCNY § 2-01(d)(1).
 Neither the agreement nor its abrogation will relieve the owner of the obligation to comply with Article 7-C and these rules.
 The owner and the occupant may also agree in writing, with a copy served on the Loft Board, to:

-      (i) Waive the procedure for occupant review of plans and resolution of occupant objections set forth in 29 RCNY § 2-01(d)(2) of these rules; or
+      (i) Waive the procedure for occupant review of plans and resolution of occupant objections set forth in 29 RCNY § 2-01(d)(2); or

-      (ii) Modify the procedure for notice to occupants of proposed work set forth in 29 RCNY §§ 2-01(d)(2) and 2-01(g)(3) of these rules.
+      (ii) Modify the procedure for notice to occupants of proposed work set forth in 29 RCNY § 2-01(d)(2) and (g)(3).

    Any agreement to waive the procedure for occupant review of plans must be completed on the Loft Board's approved form and must identify the relevant plan and narrative statement by date.
 Any other agreement for waiver or modification of other provisions of these rules must be submitted to the Loft Board for its approval.
 The Loft Board will not give any effect to an agreement which proposes that code compliance will not be achieved or that it will be achieved after the deadlines prescribed in 29 RCNY § 2-01(a) and MDL § 284(1).

-   (4) If an owner who has agreed to allow an occupant to perform code compliance work applies to the Loft Board for an extension of time to obtain a final residential certificate of occupancy pursuant to 29 RCNY § 2-01(b) of these rules, the owner must exercise due diligence in monitoring the timely completion of such code compliance work in order to have grounds of good cause for its inability to meet the code compliance timetable.
+   (4) If an owner who has agreed to allow an occupant to perform code compliance work applies to the Loft Board for an extension of time to obtain a final residential certificate of occupancy pursuant to 29 RCNY § 2-01(b), the owner must exercise due diligence in monitoring the timely completion of such code compliance work in order to have grounds of good cause for its inability to meet the code compliance timetable.

 (g) Notice to occupants of proposed work, repairs and inspections and occupant's obligation to provide access.